Mikrodidakt/bakery/documentation/build-config.md

 # Introduction

-The build config is what describes building the product for bakery.
+The build config is what describes building the product for yaab.
 A typical build config would have a similare format as bellow

 ```json